nsrau/azure-docs.it-it/articles/azure-signalr/signalr-concept-messages-and-connections.md

 ## <a name="how-inboundoutbound-traffic-is-counted"></a>Come viene conteggiato il traffico in ingresso/in uscita

 La distinzione tra traffico in ingresso e traffico in uscita si basa sulla prospettiva di Servizio Azure SignalR.
 Il traffico viene calcolato in byte.
-Analogamente al conteggio dei messaggi, anche per il traffico è prevista una frequenza di campionamento.
-Il grafico del traffico in ingresso/in uscita nel portale di Azure viene aggiornato ogni 100 KB per hub.

 ## <a name="related-resources"></a>Risorse correlate